Maya Daurio

 Convergence and Conflagration: Wildfires and Shifting Landscapes in the Cache la Poudre Canyon, Colorado

-Using the 2020 Cameron Peak Fire in Colorado as a focal point, my research engages local perspectives and experiences to understand how people make sense of geographies of risk compounded by intersecting climatic, meteorological, hydrological, and anthropogenic processes across the landscapes in which they live.
-I am interested in unsettling the chronologies of disaster to understand periods of disruption and loss in the context of the socioecological processes that both precede and follow wildfires and continue to impact both people and the environment long after the fire has been extinguished.
+Using the 2020 Cameron Peak Fire in Colorado as a focal point, my dissertation research engages local perspectives and experiences to understand how people make sense of geographies of risk compounded by intersecting climatic, ecological, geomorphic, and anthropogenic processes across the landscapes in which they live.
+I am interested in unsettling the chronologies of disaster to understand periods of disruption and loss in the context of the social-ecological processes that both precede and follow wildfires and continue to impact both people and the environment long after the fire has been extinguished.

 Ecologies of Harm: Mapping Contexts of Vulnerability in the Time of COVID-19

-Along with Principal Investigator Dr. Leslie Robertson and colleague Stephen Chignell, we have created a collaborative spatial archive to document locally defined conditions of vulnerability in order to generate opportunities for knowledge-sharing, dialogues, and solutions-based engagements.
-We are also interested in documenting experiences of extreme weather and how they intersect with and are exacerbated by conditions of vulnerability related to COVID-19.
+With Principal Investigator Dr. Leslie Robertson and colleague Stephen Chignell, we created a collaborative spatial archive to document locally defined conditions of vulnerability in order to generate opportunities for knowledge-sharing, dialogues, and solutions-based engagements.
+We were also interested in documenting experiences of extreme weather and how they intersect with and are exacerbated by conditions of vulnerability related to COVID-19.
 Read more about the project, view the spatial archive, and find out how to contribute at Ecologies of Harm.
 You can also submit your experiences to the Extreme Weather Survey.

 Publications